B3Xray/cs2-match-prediction/README.md

 and each call to the LLM may take upwards of ~30 seconds to complete.
 So be patient.

-## Blast Austin 2025 Major Championship
+## Blast Austin 2025 Major Championship Results

 As a way of test its accuracy, I've used the [Blast Austin 2025 Major Championship](https://www.hltv.org/events/8436/blasttv-austin-major-2025-stage-1) and predicted its outcome using several LLM models.
 You can check the results [here](https://github.com/luizcieslak/cs2-match-prediction/blob/main/results/README.md).

+It's current accuracy is **58.3% in the championship stage advancements**, and around **65% in the individual matches happened in the major championship**.

 ## How Does It Work?